Japanese in New York City: Demographics

 As of 2011, there were about 20,000 Japanese in New York City and a total of 45,000 in the Greater New York City area.
 Many of the Japanese are from transient groups such as university students, artists, and business workers.
 Many expatriate business executives and workers are posted to the United States for three to five year terms.
 As of 2011 65% of the Japanese in New York City have bachelor's degrees and the median income for Japanese over the age of 25 is $60,000.
 This is $10,000 above the citywide median income.

 Institutions

 In 2011, Sam Dolnick and Kirk Semple of The New York Times wrote that few Japanese organizations in New York City have "broad-based constituencies" and those that exist tend to promote Japanese arts and assist elderly populations.
 They added that among the Japanese community there are "few" civic or religious leaders with prominence.

 In 1901, the Japanese Methodist Church opened in New York City.
 In 1905, the social organization Nippon Club opened.
 In 1907 the Japan Society, an artistic foundation, opened.
 The Japan Society was an interracial organization.
-In 1930, the leaders of the Japanese Association sponsored the Tozei Club, an all-Nisei organization.
-The Nippon Club was seized after the 1941 attack on Pearl Harbor.
-The property was sold.
+In 1930, the leaders of the Japanese Association sponsored the Tozei Club, an all-nisei organization.
+The Nippon Club was seized after the 1941 attack on Pearl Harbor and the property sold.